19th IMISCOE Annual Conference - Migration and Time: Temporalities of Mobility, Governance, and Resistance

 The 19th IMISCOE Annual Conference, entitled Migration and time: Temporalities of mobility, governance and resistance will be held in Oslo from 29 June – 1 July 2022.
+The opening plenary is to be focused on ‘the temporal turn in migration studies’.

 Join CERC Migration for an international workshop convened by Anna Triandafyllidou, Younes Ahouga and Richa Shivakoti (all CERC Migration) and Binod Khadria (Jawaharlal Nehru University and CERC Migration Scholar of Excellence, opens in new window.)
 Practitioners extolled the adoption of the Global